Giovasdf/calculatorextension-vscode/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view (Ctrl+Shift+X).
-3. Search for "Simple Calculator".
+3. Search for "Minimalist Calculator".
 4. Click Install to install the extension.
 5. Reload Visual Studio Code to activate the extension.